DoTheEvo/veeam-prometheus-grafana/README.md

   `veeam_job_result_info{job="veeam_job_report"}`
 * Query options > Min interval = 1h<br>
   This sets the "resolution" of status history panel,<br>
-  but data are renewed only every 30min unless scheduled task changed.<br>
+  but data are renewed by default only every 30min.<br>
-  During the first setup something smaller like 10min works well.
+  During the first setup something smaller like 10min looks good.
 * two ways to have nice labels
   * Query > Options > Legend > switch from `Auto` to `Custom`<br>
     Legend = `{{name}} | {{group}}`